BSides London 2025

 Drawing from real-world penetration tests, participants will learn to intercept and analyze MCP traffic, build custom testing tools, and develop reproducible attack workflows.
 We'll cover traffic capture techniques, protocol manipulation, authentication bypass methods, and injection attacks specific to MCP architectures.
 Attendees will work through hands-on labs targeting common implementation flaws, misconfigurations, and trust boundary violations.

-Participants will master comprehensive MCP security testing methodologies covering twelve critical areas: tool enumeration and discovery techniques to map attack surfaces; identification of dangerous functions and code features that enable exploitation; authentication scheme weaknesses and bypasses; detection of vulnerable libraries and outdated packages; automated reputation analysis using VirusTotal; discovery of hidden tools and undocumented functionality; extraction of embedded secrets and hardcoded credentials; enumeration of embedded email addresses for social engineering vectors; local process spawning vulnerability analysis; temporary file creation exploitation; cross-tool data leakage assessment; and insecure protocol usage identification.
+Participants will master comprehensive MCP security testing methodologies covering twelve critical areas: tool enumeration, discovery techniques to map attack surfaces; identification of dangerous functions and code features that enable exploitation; authentication scheme weaknesses and bypasses; detection of vulnerable libraries and outdated packages; automated reputation analysis using VirusTotal; discovery of hidden tools and undocumented functionality; extraction of embedded secrets and hardcoded credentials; enumeration of embedded email addresses for social engineering vectors; local process spawning vulnerability analysis; temporary file creation exploitation; cross-tool data leakage assessment; and insecure protocol usage identification.

 Riyaz Walikar is the Chief Hacker at Appsecco, a boutique security consulting company specializing in SaaS products and their AI implementations.
 He has over a decade of experience in offensive security, hacking his way into web applications, mobile apps, wireless networks, thick clients, and cloud and container-based infrastructure.
 As part of his professional career, he has led security testing teams at Microland, PwC, Citrix, and Appsecco.
 He likes to evangelize cybersecurity and has been a speaker/trainer and multiple hacker conferences around the world including BlackHat, DefCON, OWASP AppsecUSA, Nullcon, and c0c0n.
 He has co-authored 2 books and loves teaching cybersecurity which he does through various online blogs and publications, in-person and online training programs, community talks, conference presentations, and beer sessions.